rem137/Extensions/README.md

 The `env` property can contain any of the following values, which can be combined with a `+` to specify more than one.
 Whitespace is ignored.

 - `all` - All bot environments are supported.
 (Can be specified if you use only the bot's api)
-- `browser` - Supports non-Electron browsers
+- `browser` - Supports browsers
 - `cli` - Supports command lines.
-- `electron` - Supports Electron.
 - `cloud` - Supports cloud servers.
 - `mac` - Supports Mac servers.

 If neither `cloud` nor `mac` is specified, it is assumed that both are supported.

 Examples:
-- `browser+electron` - Will only be loaded if in a browser (launched with a bookmarklet), or in Electron
+- `browser+cloud` - Will only be loaded if in a browser for cloud servers.
-- `electron + mac` - Will only be loaded if in Electron on a Mac
+- `cli + mac` - Will only be loaded if in a cli environment on a Mac